kadena-io/pact/docs/en/pact-reference.md

 (use my-namespace.my-module)
 ```

-Code may be appended to the namespace by simply entering the re-entering the namespace and declaring new code definitions.
+Code may be appended to the namespace by simply re-entering the namespace and declaring new code definitions.
 All definitions _must_ occur within a namespace, as the global namespace (the empty namespace) is reserved for Kadena code.

 Examples of valid namespace definition and scoping: